spywhere/StatsViz/README.md

 which filter out any invalid or malformed request sent to the API.

-This function will recieve a model name (from `determine_request`) and should returns a table schema which consists of the following structure...
+This function will recieve a model name (from `determine_request`) and should returns

+- An array of all table schemas with its key as a model name **if a model name is omitted**
+- A table schema according to the specified model name or `NULL` if no schema is matched

+A table schema consists of the following structure...

 - `name` A name in which will show as a schema name in the list view.
 - `schema` An object represents a table metadata in which each key is the field name and its value is a field structure as follows...
   - `name` A name in which the request must send as (all spaces will be trimmed).
-  - `alias` An array of names which will use as an alias to name (no space will be trimmed).
+  - `alias` (optional) An array of names which will use as an alias to name (no space will be trimmed).
-  - `skip` A boolean specify if the filter will be hidden or not.
+  - `skip` (optional) A boolean specify if the filter will be hidden or not.
-  - `key` A boolean specify if the field will be use as a primary key.
+  - `key` (optional) A boolean specify if the field will be use as a primary key.
-  - `pattern` A regular expression to validate the value (this will reject the request if the value does not match the expression).
+  - `pattern` (optional) A regular expression to validate the value (this will reject the request if the value does not match the expression).
-  - `cast` Cast the value as a signed number (this also enable `reverse_order`).
+  - `cast` (optional) Cast the value as a signed number (this also enable `reverse_order`).
-  - `max` A maximum size of the value (as `VARCHAR`).
+  - `max` (optional) A maximum size of the value (as `VARCHAR`).
+Default is 30.
-  - `reverse_order` Sort the filter in reverse order.
+  - `reverse_order` (optional) A boolean specify if the filter should be sorted in a reverse order.
-  - `date` A boolean specify if the field will be use as a date value.
+  - `date` (optional) A boolean specify if the field will be use as a date value.
+Cannot be use with `time`.
-  - `time` A boolean specify if the field will be use as a time value.
+  - `time` (optional) A boolean specify if the field will be use as a time value.
+Cannot be use with `date`.

 ## Visualizations
 In order to create a visualization, all models and its structure must be